What we aim to realize

 Against the backdrop of these demographic changes, the state of society, including economic trends, national policies, and people's values, has undergone significant changes, and new issues have emerged that did not exist before.
 We recognize that there are three important social issues that we need to solve in an aging society.

-●Issue 1: Difficulty in sustaining high-quality medical care and elderly care services
+●Issue 1: Difficulty in sustaining high-quality medical care and elderly/disability care services

-While the demand for medical care and elderly care services is increasing as the population ages, the shortage of workers to support these services has become a serious problem due to a decline in the working-age population.
-According to national estimates, the supply and demand gap of medical care and elderly care workers is expected to expand to between 60,000 to 270,000 nurses and 220,000 care workers in 2025.
-The growing shortage of medical care and elderly care professionals will make it difficult to sustain high-quality medical care and elderly care services.
+While the demand for medical care and elderly/disability care services is increasing as the population ages, the shortage of workers to support these services has become a serious problem due to a decline in the working-age population.
+According to national estimates, the supply and demand gap of medical care and elderly/disability care workers is expected to expand to between 60,000 to 270,000 nurses and 220,000 care workers in 2025.
+The growing shortage of medical care and elderly/disability care professionals will make it difficult to sustain high-quality medical care and elderly/disability care services.

 ●Issue 2: More severe burden on the working generation

-As the elderly population increases, social security expenses that support pensions, medical care, and elderly care are expected to increase to 170 trillion yen in 2040, about 1.6 times the current level.
-On the other hand, due to the decline in the working-age population, we will see shrinking workforces, not only in medical care and elderly care, but in all industries in Japan.
+As the elderly population increases, social security expenses that support pensions, medical care, elderly care, and other welfare services are expected to increase to 190 trillion yen in 2040, about 1.6 times the 2018 level.
+On the other hand, due to the decline in the working-age population, we will see shrinking workforces, not only in medical care and elderly/disability care, but in all industries in Japan.
 The average number of people in the working generation required to support one elderly person is expected to decline from 2.1 in 2018 to 1.6 in 2040, placing an increasingly heavy burden on the working generation.

-●Issue 3: Difficulty in solving problems related to living in the aging society
+●Issue 3: Difficulty in solving problems related to living in an aging society

 As the population ages, the services required in society are also changing.
 In an aging society, new needs such as elderly care and end-of-life planning are emerging and the demand for these services is expanding.
 However, the available information related to living in an aging society is insufficient in terms of quality and quantity, and it is not provided in an organized manner.
 Furthermore, there are also concerns that the future labor shortage in many industries will result in an inability to adequately supply the services required by an aging society.
 This will make it difficult for the elderly and their families to solve various life-related problems.